 sudo usermod -a -G sudo <username>

-For this demonstration, I deleted the line from the sudoers file so our user is back to non-sudo.
+For this demonstration, I deleted the line from the sudoers file, so our user is back to non-sudo.
 In the below image, I’ve added the user to the sudo group.
+You can also use the adduser command, however, we will discuss adduser some other time.

 Adding User to Sudoers in Ubuntu or Debian

-• Use the following command to add the user to the sudo group
+- Execute commands listed below to add the user to the sudo group.

 sudo usermod -aG sudo username